kubernetes-sigs/lws/keps/848-disaggregatedset-placement-policy/README.md

 ### Where Injection Happens

 The controller injects the affinity into the LeaderWorkerSet leader and worker pod templates at creation time — the same place it already injects the DisaggregatedSet labels.
-This needs no new webhook, is deterministic, and rides on the existing template-construction path.
+Injection needs no new mutating webhook, is deterministic, and rides on the existing template-construction path.
+The `exclusive-topology` validation uses the DisaggregatedSet's existing validating webhook.
 The pods carry the `name` and `slice` labels (already injected), so the selectors resolve correctly.

 ### Interaction With LWS Exclusive Placement

-LWS has its own exclusive-placement feature (the `leaderworkerset.sigs.k8s.io/exclusive-topology` annotation), but it operates at the **group** granularity: it co-locates a single leader-worker group in a domain and makes that domain exclusive to the group (one group per domain).
-DisaggregatedSet placement operates one level up, at the **slice** granularity (all roles and all groups of a slice in one domain).
-These are mutually exclusive: LWS group-exclusivity says "one group per domain," while `RoleColocation` says "all of a slice's groups share a domain."
-Applying both makes the slice unschedulable.
-The DisaggregatedSet controller does not set the LWS annotation, and we will document that DisaggregatedSet placement supersedes it for managed pods (and validate against combining them).
+LWS has its own exclusive-placement feature (the `leaderworkerset.sigs.k8s.io/exclusive-topology` annotation), which operates at the **group** granularity: one leader-worker group per domain, exclusive to that group.
+DisaggregatedSet placement operates one level up, at the **slice** granularity.
+The only real conflict is `RoleColocation` against group-exclusivity at the same topology level: co-location wants a slice's groups together while group-exclusivity wants each apart, leaving the slice unschedulable. `SliceSpread` does not conflict, since group-exclusivity already spreads, and the two compose at *different* levels (for example slice per rack, group per host).
+The controller never sets the annotation itself, and admission validation will reject setting `RoleColocation` together with the `exclusive-topology` annotation on a role.

 ### Behavior Without Gang Scheduling